typpo/ad-detector/README.md

 # AdDetector

-AdDetector is a Chrome and Firefox addon that detects articles that paid for by sponsors.
+AdDetector is a Chrome and Firefox addon that detects articles paid for by sponsors.

 This method of advertising presents ads as journalism or unbiased articles.
 It's called "[native advertising](https://en.wikipedia.org/wiki/Native_advertising)" and is becoming more popular.